danielchatfield/raven-appengine/README.md

 ```
 ## Limitations

 Always calls the success callback, even if it fails.
 This is not a very big issue as appengine automatically retries failed attempts.
+Failed attempts still raise an exception that is logged to the appengine logger so it doesn't fail silently.

 ## License